HirenPatel411/HirenPatel411/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on graduating with a bachelors in Computing
+- 🔭 I’m a recent graduate seeking a software engineering position
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: hirenmpatel10@gmail.com
 - 😄 Pronouns: He/Him